lzptr/platforms/README.md

-# platforms
+# Platforms

-Collections of configuration files and toolchain cmake build files for embdedded platforms
+Collections of bare metal configuration files and toolchain cmake build files for embdedded platforms